-2.Procurement of systems and components
+5.2 Procurement of systems and components

-Several leading defence manufacturers globally have already leveraged this approach to source components and systems from India for their global clients and this has been a very important growth area for Indian companies.
+Uzbek defence forces and defence manufacturers can leverage this approach to source components and systems and spares from India for meeting the operational requirement of the defence forces and extending their operational life.
 Indian companies have been able to bag prestigious contracts with OEMs and integrators as their suppliers.